mantczakaus/ont_amplicon/README.md

 (in progress)

 ## Authors
 Marie-Emilie Gauthier gauthiem@qut.edu.au
 Cameron Hyde c.hyde@qcif.edu.au

 ## To do :
-Provide a quick start up
-Provide a config file example
 Add an image depicting the current flow of the pipeline
 Finish output section

-Improve reporting errors when RATTLE fails to produce clusters
+Improve reporting errors when RATTLE fails to produce clusters and prevent pipeline from crashing, report in report that no clusters were generated.
 Add additional flags (basecalling model, contamination flag, % long reads)
 Force specification of COI database if COI gene specified

 Fix bug in reporting of contigs returning a blast hit vs total in html report.
 Incorporate basecalling model, analyst and facility in html report
 Incorporate cluster match fasta file in html report.
-Display colour for each flag
+Display colour for each flag in html report.

 Prevent pipeline from proceeding if fast basecalling model is detected?
 Generate a QC report even if preprocessing is not run to capture the raw read counts?